Carlo Penco: Biography

 His early research interests has been mainly on the philosophy of the later Wittgenstein and the philosophy of Frege.
 He began to work on the problem of context for the Meetings "Modeling and Using Contexts" since 1999.
-His recent interests are more strictly linked to different topics in the Philosophy of Language and Pragmatics, mainly on the problem of the boundaries between semantics and pragmatics.
+His latest interests are more strictly linked to different topics in the Philosophy of Language and Pragmatics, mainly on the problem of the boundaries between semantics and pragmatics and the relation between indexicals and demonstrations.
+He is a founder of the Philvideos Project.